nwherman1724/professional-readme-generator/README.md

   2. In the folder you choose, run npm intall inquirer@8.2.4

   ## :zap: Usage
   This project is used to generate a README.md file.
-An video show how to use this program is below.
+A video show how to use this program is below.